 However, coal exports are only half of the agreement.

-In the aftermath of the shut down of many of Japan’s nuclear plant shut down, carbon emissions and energy costs have shot up in that country, according to the International Energy Agency.
+In the aftermath of the shut down of many of Japan’s nuclear plants, carbon emissions and energy costs have shot up in that country, according to the International Energy Agency.
 Moreover Japan is still trying to meet its goals for the Paris Climate Accord.

 The island is investing in renewables, but in the near term, renewables won’t be enough.